JoshuaQYH/myMLPro/README.md

 ## MNIST Digit in Kaggle
 > 13rd~14th, March, 2019

-In this part, I learn how to implement a convolutional network model and master the loader of dataset in pytorch.
-And I trained the model by adam method and learning-rate-schedule.
+In this part, I learn:
+1. how to implement a convolutional network model
+2. master the loader of dataset in pytorch.
+3. train the model by adam method and learning-rate-schedule.
+4. test the model